 ⭐75+ PAGES of INTERACTIVE READING, WRITING and COMPREHENSION content and NO PREPARATION REQUIRED.

-Plot refers to all related things that happen in sequence in a story.
+Plot refers to all related things that happen in the sequence of a story.
 The shape of the plot comes from the order of these events and consists of several distinct aspects that we’ll look at in turn.

-The plot is made up of a series of cause and effect events that lead the reader from the beginning of the story, through the middle, to the story’s ending (though sometimes the chronological order is played with for dramatic effect).
+The plot comprises a series of cause-and-effect events that lead the reader from the story’s beginning, through the middle, to the story’s ending (though sometimes the chronological order is played with for dramatic effect).

 Exposition: This is the introduction of the story.
-Usually, it will be where the reader acquires the necessary background information they’ll need to follow the various threads of the plot through to the end.
-This is also where the setting of the story is established, the main characters are introduced to the reader, and the central conflict begins to emerge.
+Usually, it will be where the reader acquires the necessary background information they’ll need to follow the various plot threads through to the end.
+This is also where the story’s setting is established, the main characters are introduced to the reader, and the central conflict emerges.

-Climax: After the introduction of the problem or central conflict of the story, the action rises as the drama of the story unfolds in a series of causes and effects.
+Climax: After introducing the problem or central conflict of the story, the action rises as the drama unfolds in a series of causes and effects.
 These events culminate in the story’s dramatic high point, known as the climax.
 This is when the tension finally reaches its breaking point

-Falling Action: This part of the narrative is made up of the events that happen after the climax.
+Falling Action: This part of the narrative comprises the events that happen after the climax.
 Things begin to slow down and work their way towards the story’s end, tying up loose ends on the way.
 We can think of the falling action as a de-escalation of the story’s drama.